Neuroimmunology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Lambert-Eaton myasthenic syndrome is a disorder of decreased release of acetylcholine from the presynaptic nerve terminals and is believed to be due to autoantibodies against voltage-gated calcium channels. | |
+• Lambert-Eaton myasthenic syndrome is a disorder of decreased release of acetylcholine from the presynaptic nerve terminals and is believed to be due to autoantibodies against voltage-gated calcium channels. | |

-Lambert-Eaton myasthenic syndrome typically presents with a myopathy-like picture with proximal limb weakness, occasional ptosis, and diminished muscle stretch reflexes but is uniquely characterized by postexertion or postactivation facilitation and a transient improvement in deep tendon reflexes as a result. | |
+• Lambert-Eaton myasthenic syndrome typically presents with a clinical picture with proximal limb weakness, occasional ptosis, and diminished muscle stretch reflexes but is uniquely characterized by postexertion or postactivation facilitation and a transient improvement in deep tendon reflexes as a result. | |

-At least one half of cases of Lambert-Eaton myasthenic syndrome occur as a paraneoplastic syndrome, almost always in association with small cell lung carcinoma. | |
+• At least one half of cases of Lambert-Eaton myasthenic syndrome occur as a paraneoplastic syndrome, almost always in association with small cell lung carcinoma. | |

-Most patients with Lambert-Eaton myasthenic syndrome show improved strength with successful tumor treatment, agents that facilitate neuromuscular transmission, and immunosuppressive therapy. |
+• Most patients with Lambert-Eaton myasthenic syndrome show improved strength with successful tumor treatment, agents that facilitate neuromuscular transmission, and immunosuppressive therapy. |

-Features that may distinguish paraneoplastic from nonparaneoplastic Lambert-Eaton myasthenic syndrome are coexisting paraneoplastic cerebellar degeneration, paraneoplastic encephalomyelitis, sensorimotor polyneuropathy, or other overlap syndromes (07; 16).
-There is a particular association between Lambert-Eaton myasthenic syndrome and paraneoplastic cerebellar degeneration among patients with small cell lung cancer, and in a Japanese series 9 patients had voltage-gated calcium channel antibodies and appendicular ataxia due to paraneoplastic cerebellar degeneration (44; 52).
+Clinical features.
+The clinical and electrophysiologic features of Lambert-Eaton syndrome among paraneoplastic and nonparaneoplastic cases largely do not differ (67; 95).
+However, the tempo of progressive weakness tends to be more rapid among patients with paraneoplastic Lambert-Eaton myasthenic syndrome (111; 98; 95).
+Additionally, some coexisting features may distinguish paraneoplastic from nonparaneoplastic Lambert-Eaton myasthenic syndrome and include paraneoplastic cerebellar degeneration, paraneoplastic encephalomyelitis, sensorimotor polyneuropathy, or other “overlap” syndromes (07; 16).
+There is a particular association between Lambert-Eaton myasthenic syndrome and paraneoplastic cerebellar degeneration among patients with small cell lung cancer, and in a Japanese series an association was noted with voltage-gated calcium channel antibodies and appendicular ataxia due to paraneoplastic cerebellar degeneration (46; 55).

 The muscle weakness is typically symmetrically distributed and predominately affects the proximal leg muscles and to a lesser extent the shoulder girdle muscles.
 The weakness tends to progress proximally to distally over time.
 Patients often complain of alterations in gait and difficulty arising from a chair or managing stairs.
 There is often little muscle atrophy.
-Deep tendon reflexes are characteristically diminished or absent with transient improvement in reflexes following sustained voluntary contraction in one to two thirds of patients (64; 56).
-This is referred to as postexercise or postactivation facilitation and is unique to Lambert-Eaton myasthenic syndrome.
+Deep tendon reflexes are characteristically diminished or absent with transient improvement in reflexes following sustained voluntary contraction in one to two thirds of patients (67; 59).
+This is referred to as postexercise facilitation and is unique to Lambert-Eaton myasthenic syndrome.
 This can be done via maximal isometric contraction of a muscle for 10 seconds and can be seen clinically and electrophysiologically with RNS or brief exercise.

 Autonomic dysfunction is a key feature of Lambert-Eaton myasthenic syndrome.
 Dry mouth is the most common complaint.
-Over the course of illness, approximately 90% of patients have symptoms of sympathetic or parasympathetic autonomic dysfunction, including dry mouth, erectile dysfunction, blurred vision, constipation, difficulty with micturition, orthostasis, and hypohidrosis (91).
-In men, the most common manifestation outside of dry mouth was erectile dysfunction (65).
+Over the course of illness, approximately 90% of patients have symptoms of sympathetic or parasympathetic autonomic dysfunction, including dry mouth, erectile dysfunction, blurred vision, constipation, difficulty with micturition, orthostasis, and hypohidrosis (95).
+In men, the most common manifestation outside of dry mouth was erectile dysfunction (68).
 Disruption of the autonomic innervation to the eye may result in sluggishly reactive pupils (06).
 Sudomotor, cardiovagal, and adrenergic dysfunction can all be detected on autonomic testing.

-At least one third of patients have ptosis, diplopia, dysarthria, or dysphagia; with some exceptions, ocular and bulbar symptoms are generally mild and occur after patients have developed significant limb weakness are significantly less prominent than in myasthenia gravis (04; 73).
+At least one third of patients have ptosis, diplopia, dysarthria, or dysphagia; with some exceptions, ocular and bulbar symptoms are generally mild and occur after patients have developed significant limb weakness are significantly less prominent than in myasthenia gravis (04; 76).

-Respiratory failure requiring ventilatory support is uncommon but can occur either spontaneously or be induced by drugs and may rarely be the presenting or predominant feature (29; 02; 81).
-Mild to moderate diaphragm weakness is present in patients with Lambert-Eaton myasthenic syndrome even in the absence of symptoms and respiratory dysfunction may be in part due to external factors such as chronic smoking or small cell lung cancer (29).
+Respiratory failure requiring ventilatory support is uncommon but can occur either spontaneously or be induced by drugs and may rarely be the presenting or predominant feature (30; 02; 85).
+Mild to moderate diaphragm weakness is present in patients with Lambert-Eaton myasthenic syndrome even in the absence of symptoms and respiratory dysfunction may be in part due to external factors such as chronic smoking or small cell lung cancer (30).

-As with myasthenia gravis, drugs that interfere with neuromuscular transmission may cause worsening weakness in Lambert-Eaton syndrome; these agents include anesthetic neuromuscular blocking agents, aminoglycoside antibiotics, ofloxacin or other fluoroquinolone antibiotics, procainamide, quinidine, magnesium, beta-adrenergic blockers, calcium channel blockers, and iodinated contrast agents (98).
-Heat and febrile illnesses can also exacerbate Lambert-Eaton myasthenic syndrome (76).
+As with myasthenia gravis, drugs that interfere with neuromuscular transmission may cause worsening weakness in Lambert-Eaton syndrome; these agents include anesthetic neuromuscular blocking agents, aminoglycoside antibiotics, ofloxacin or other fluoroquinolone antibiotics, procainamide, quinidine, magnesium, beta-adrenergic blockers, calcium channel blockers, and iodinated contrast agents (103).
+Heat and febrile illnesses can also exacerbate Lambert-Eaton myasthenic syndrome (79).

 The prognosis of Lambert-Eaton myasthenic syndrome differs between paraneoplastic and nonparaneoplastic Lambert-Eaton myasthenic syndrome.